-For the period of the Annual Compliance Report Stanmore was compliant (as qualified) with all relevant conditions of the Approval with the exception of Condition 17 for which a non-compliance was found as this Annual Compliance Report was not published within the timeframe required by the condition.
+For the period of the Annual Compliance Report, Stanmore was compliant (as qualified) with all relevant conditions of the Approval.

 There were 11 "Not Applicable" findings made during the audit.

 No new environmental risks relative to the Approval were identified during the reporting period.